 Dimensions of the Human Development Index

-The HDI considers three main dimensions to evaluate the development of a country:
+The Human Development Index considers three main dimensions to evaluate the development of a country:

 1. Long and healthy life

-It is a second dimension in the HDI.
+Education is the second dimension in the HDI.
 The indicators of education are the expected years of schooling and the mean years of schooling.
 According to the UN, the average maximum years of schooling is 18 years, while the mean maximum years of schooling is 15 years.

 3. Standard of living